JSRagman/ADT7410/README.md

 Exceptions to this include the T-Low, T-High, T-Crit, and Hysteresis setpoints.
 ## Status
+* In development, nearing completion.
+* Consider writing this for an 8-bit mcu linked to an I2C display.
-In development, nearing completion.
-Christmas is also coming soon.
+* Christmas is also coming soon.
 Better get that shopping done.